Career Story

 What does success look like to me?

-In the long term, to me, career success looks like never stopping learning and trying to improve.
+In the long term, career success looks like never stopping learning and trying to improve.
 In such an advanced age of technology, there is always learning to be done, and we can always improve ourselves rather than becoming satisfied and complacent.

 I hope to become a chief engineer one day.